Ever dream of being bought out of your crummy, or not so crummy, rent-stabilized apartment? You're not alone.

 Whether you're already mulling a move or your landlord wants to get you out so he can move in a higher-paying tenant, giving up a coveted rent-stabilized lease can often net you a serious profit if you play your cards right.

 It all boils down to one question: How much is it worth to the landlord to get you out?

-"People are willing to pay, but you have to ask," says Steven Wagner, a New York City co-op and condo attorney with Wagner Berkow Brandt, who has negotiated hundreds of buyouts over the past three decades.
+"People are willing to pay, but you have to ask," says Steven Wagner, a New York City co-op and condo attorney, who has negotiated hundreds of buyouts over the past three decades.
 "And it's much easier to set a high price early on and come down later than it is to start low and raise it."

 That said, the amount of your buyout will vary.

 "There is no industry standard for relocating tenants,” Wagner adds.
 “Some landlords claim to have so-called ‘cash for keys’ programs where the offer to vacate an apartment is as little as $1,500 regardless of the size of the apartment.
 This amount is hardly enough to pay for moving expenses.
 Other landlords have paid well in excess of $1 million to have a get rid of a tenant.
 It really depends on the circumstance and facts of each case."

 One helpful thing to note if you don't want to get bought out of your apartment: "Recently, the law has changed so that if you’re a rent-regulated tenant and the landlord contacts you and wants to buy you out, if you tell them that you do not want to be bought out and not to contact you, they cannot contact you again for six months," Wagner says.
 And if they do get in touch again within that time frame, it's legally considered harassment.